IsraelRosas1/FTS-FishingApp/README.md

 * Social Media and Competitive social Feed
 * AI Fish Detection through Pictures and Video
+* AI Fish Measurement detection (Lenght, Girth, Weight)
-* Real time map updates for nearby waterbodies for specific type of fish.
+* Real time map updates for nearby waterbodies for specific types of fish.
 * Equipment recommendations for specific types of fish
 * Personal profile for user posts
 * Access to personal fish catchbook

 **Run this command to install all dependencies:**

-npm install
+C:\FTS-FishingApp: npm install

 **To run the app using Expo go app:**